TonyHC/Project-Management-Tool/README.md

 # Project-Management-Tool

-Full stack web application using React 17 and Spring Boot 2
+Full stack web application using React 17, and Spring Boot 2

-- React along with HTML, CSS, JS and Bootstrap 5 are used for the frontend
+- React with HTML, CSS, JS, and Bootstrap 5 used for the frontend

 - Create a REST API using Spring Boot that communicates with MySQL as the backend